OpenPecha-dev/textwise-opf/README.md

 ## Description

-This repo creates google and namel opf of nalanda hfml text.
+Preparing textwise opf of katen pedurma.
 <!-- This section provides a high-level overview for the repo -->

 ## Owner